 Fantastic 120-Year-Old Color Pictures of Ireland

-St. Patrick’s Day has already come and gone this year, but there is a lot more to the Emerald Isle than the supposed World’s Greatest Snake Exterminator.
+There's a lot more to the Emerald Isle than the supposed World’s Greatest Snake Exterminator.
 Need some proof?
-Just check out these vivid vintage pictures of Ireland taken between 1890 and 1900 and organized by county, courtesy of the Library of Congress.
+Just check out these photochrom prints of Ireland taken between 1890 and 1900 and organized by county, courtesy of the Library of Congress.

 While Belfast’s main shopping district was a popular target of IRA attacks in the seventies and eighties, most of the buildings in this image are still standing after all this time.

 With its picturesque trees and waterfalls, Glenariff Forest Park is quite a popular tourist destination these days.
 The area is nicknamed “Queen of the Glens”—the largest and most beautiful glen in the county.

 Amazingly, this rope bridge linking Carrick Island to the mainland is still in use.
 It has become a major tourist attraction.
 To be fair, though, it has been redesigned and improved over the years to make it safer.

 While the beaches of Portrush are still a draw for tourists, the town is now also known for its dance clubs and Barry’s Amusements, the largest amusement park in Northern Ireland.